Breaches of contracts in Queensland

 It is not uncommon for contract disputes to take place in businesses simply because each party has a different interpretation of what is outlined in the commercial agreement.
 Business agreements are the foundation of all commerce.
 Without contracts, there is no business.
 This is why it is important to truly understand your commercial contracts, identify the different types of contract breaches and know the consequences of a contract breach.

-What is classed as a breach of contract?
+What is classified as a contract breach?

 A breach of contract is when someone does not adhere to a term outlined in that contract.
-When someone has breached a contract, you can choose to affirm the contract, or terminate the contract and recover and loses or damages.
+When someone has breached a contract, you can choose to affirm the contract, or terminate the contract and recover any loses or damages.

 The most common forms of breaches of contract are: